 One word of caution: your first year of dues to the State Bar of Georgia depends on your swearing-in date, and you have some discretion in choosing that date, and as a result, the amount of dues you pay.
 Of course, if you have a job or have other employment objectives which require you to give legal advice, you will need to be sworn in and enroll in the State Bar of Georgia before engaging in the practice of law and that will trump any other timing decisions on when to be sworn in.

-NOTE: If you are sworn in after July 1, you will owe a monthly prorated amount based on the month you were sworn in.
+NOTE: If you are sworn in after July, you will owe a monthly prorated amount based on the month you were sworn in.
 If you were sworn in during July, you will owe the entire dues amount for the year.
 Please see dues notice and associated proration chart for amount due.